jeremysball/catbow/DESIGN.md

        - if given an argument of a readable, accesible file will read and colorize contents
-       - if no file provided will read from stdin Application Layer (main package):
+       - if no file provided will read from stdin
+       flags:
+          --spread (will stretch the rainbow vertically, default: 1.0) --freq (controls how quickly colors transition, default: 0.1) --seed (controls the random seed, zero is random default: 0) --no-color (prints text exactly as it came in)

+Application Layer (main package):
         - parses arguments and options
         - detect color mode